 Moreover, water can serve as the perfect palate cleanser to douse away sticky or acidic residue on your teeth after a meal.
 Think of it as a convenient mouthwash on tap.

-A wholesome diet
+2. A balanced diet

 Fruits and vegetables, particularly the crunchy variants, are more than just a source of crucial vitamins and nutrients.